-Initially there were no problems as the secondary functions called for little resources By 1970 the secondary functions was demanding more resources especially fire safety.
+Initially there were no problems as the secondary functions called for little resources.
+By 1970 the secondary functions were demanding more resources, especially fire safety.
 With the introduction of the Fire Precautions Act the staff in fire safety departments grew considerably.
-Fire safety officers were required to insure that all premises met the required fire safety standards.
+Fire safety officers were required to ensure that all premises met the required fire safety standards.
 This was achieved by conducting surveys of the premises, re-inspections and finally issuing a fire certificate, this proved to be expensive, because of the human resources needed.

 The Fire and Rescue Services Act 2004 Chapter 21

 The information on this page should be read in conjunction with The Fire and Rescue Act 2004 Chapter 21 which is available at the above location.
 It received Royal Assent on 22nd July 2004.

 These notes have been produced by the Office of the Deputy Prime Minister in order to assist the reader in understanding the Act.
 The notes need to be read in conjunction with the Act.
 They are not, and are not meant to be, a comprehensive description of the Act.
 So where a Section or part of a Section does not seem to require any explanation or comment, none is given.
 The Act applies to England and Wales only, with the exception of the provisions relating to pensions in Part 4 and consequential provisions.

 The main purpose of this Act is to deliver a modernised Fire and Rescue Service that responds to the particular demands of the 21st Century and repeals the Fire Services Act 1947.
 It will give effect to the majority of proposals that require primary legislation in the White Paper ‘Our Fire and Rescue Service’, published on 30th June 2003.
 The White Paper was a Government response to ‘The Independent Review of the Fire Service’ carried out by Sir George Bain and his team, whose report was published on 16th December 2002.